zacaryattack/academic-kickstart/content/post/Assignment 2/ass 2.md

 ---
-title: Ovssion
+title: Assignment 2
-date: 2020-13-04
+date: 2020-02-04

 # Put any other Academic metadata here...
-summary: "Demonstraomial Regression."
+summary: "The goal of this assignment is to learn about kNN."
 ---